Why do i get so hot when i sleep: The science of night sweats and overheating

 The relationship

-Body heat is not random.
-In healthy men, core body temperature follows a daily 24-hour rhythm, called a circadian rhythm, that drops in the evening to help you fall asleep and rises again toward morning to help you wake up.[1]
+Men often get hot during sleep when the normal nighttime drop in core body temperature is blocked by a warm sleep environment, alcohol, stress-related arousal, or certain medical conditions.
+In healthy men, core body temperature follows a daily 24-hour rhythm (a circadian rhythm) that drops in the evening to help you fall asleep and rises again toward morning to help you wake up.[1]
 A circadian rhythm is your internal clock that times sleep, hormones, and temperature across the day.

-Research in men shows core temperature normally falls by about 0.5–1.0 °C (roughly 1–2 °F) at night, while blood flow to the skin and hands increases so you can dump extra heat into the environment.[1],[2] That cooling makes it easier for the brain to switch into deep, restorative sleep and supports the release of melatonin, the hormone that signals “night mode.”
+In a study of men published in The American Journal of Physiology (1994), researchers observed that core temperature falls overnight while skin blood flow increases, which helps move heat from the core to the skin so it can dissipate into the environment.[1],[2] That cooling makes it easier for the brain to switch into deep, restorative sleep and supports the release of melatonin, the hormone that signals “night mode.”

 How it works